humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails1.md

 # Creating a New Application

 We're going to create a new Rails application named *scriba*.
-First we need to createa a `projects` directory.
+First we need to create a `projects` directory.
 Don't forget about the [Rails Beginner Cheatsheet](http://www.pragtob.info/rails-beginner-cheatsheet/) in case you get stuck.